mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 date:   2017-05-20 22:43:38 -0400
 categories: javascript
 ---
-Note: this is a Work In Progress (I note the break point below)
----

-Javascript Iteration Cheat Sheet: Understanding JS Through Ruby

 If you learned how to program in Ruby, you probably noticed there's a large amount of shortcuts available to cut down on typing (while helping keep your code clean), as well as having a straightforward "English-like" syntax.
 JS sort of has these but require more labor to actually get working.
 These shortcuts are very noticeable when you get into looping or iterating over objects, and if like me you learned Ruby first, you may not have known what those shortcuts actually do under the hood, so let's dive right in and compare how Ruby and Javascript handle these shortcuts, iterations, and methods.

 **I'll be going into a lot of detail in this post, if you want an abbreviated JS-only cheat sheet you can find that [here](https://mikemerin.github.io/Javascript-Cheat-Sheet/), though I would recommend going through this post if you want a better understanding of how everything works.**